eu2026/yogis/content/en/meetings.md

 to school programs etc.), we decided that it makes the most sense to use the existing sahaj resources of each collective instead of creating new outlets.
 What this means is that we will not create social media accounts or websites for seekers to promote the tour and programs.
-Instead we will use the existing websites and social media platforms that local yogis have and promote the programs via those.
-This has the immediate benefit of bringing traffic to existing sahaj portals.
+Instead, we will use the existing websites and social media platforms that local yogis have and promote the programs via those.
+This has the immediate benefit of bringing traffic to existing Sahaj portals.
 Also less effort for us and efforts will not be wasted after the tour is finished!
 We will still have to create various online and print advertising materials so nothing changes there...
 These materials have to be made in a way that makes sense for the region and type of program.
 If we can re-use a lot of designs and wordings, great!
 If not, we have to do something a bit more customized.